How to Monitor Websites that were Visited on Your WiFi

 When you use WireShark software, you can see the IP address of each device that is connected to your network.

 You can then select the one you are interested in monitoring to see both incoming and outgoing data packets - though this isn't quite as simple as it sounds.

 There can be a lot of redundant information that you will have to sort through and make sense of to get the information you are looking for.

 To capture packets from devices other than the one you're using, you'll need to go to the options menu to turn on promiscuous mode and set the filter for HTTP requests.
 You will likely need to purchase a separate WiFi adapter to monitor the traffic on other devices, though - this is because most devices have packet capturing locked by the manufacturers.

-WireShark can be an excellent tool for network administrators, but there can be a big learning curve for the rest of us.
+Wireshark can be an excellent tool for network administrators, but the learning curve is too big for the average person.

 Monitoring the traffic on your WiFi can help you understand where your users are spending time online and the types of inappropriate content they might be exposed to while browsing.
 While countless apps allow you to block adult content, many fall short in a few crucial areas.
 Additionally, monitoring your home network's traffic means you don't know what sites your users are accessing when connected to a different WiFi network.